 Substitutions and Variations

-- Dried herbs: you can substitute the fresh herbs with dried.
+- Use dried herbs instead: you can substitute the fresh herbs with dried.
 Use one teaspoon of dried herbs for every tablespoon of fresh herbs.
 You can also add more herbs if preferred.
 Thyme would be a great option.

-- Broth or stock: instead of bone broth, you can substitute with the same amount of chicken broth, stock, or vegetable broth.
+- Use regular broth or stock: instead of bone broth, you can substitute with the same amount of chicken broth, stock, or vegetable broth.
 Since they have less concentrated flavors, you may need to add more salt and other seasonings to taste.

 Instructions